cbos/application-observability-code-challenges/challenge-01/README.md

 ```

 This is not a complicated test, but a test to see what happens when a 'heavy' query is executed.
-Suddenly all queries will hang, it is like you customers complaining about a slow system 🚨.
+Suddenly all queries will hang, it is like your customers complaining about a slow system 🚨.
 ![Slow responses](images/k6_slow_responses.png)

 # Observability improvements hints